Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

 1. Create directory `./config/logging`.
 2. Create subdirectory based on the syntax: `<devops-org-name>-<branch-name>` (i.e. `CanadaESLZ-main` to create path `./config/logging/CanadaESLZ-main/`).
 3. Create JSON parameters file with name `logging.parameters.json` (any name can be used) in directory created on step 2 (i.e. `./config/logging/CanadaESLZ-main/logging.parameters.json`).
-4. define deployment parameters based on example below.
+4. Define deployment parameters based on example below.

     * Set valid contact information for the Azure Service Health Alerts: email and phone number.
     * Set the values for the Azure tags that would be applied to the logging resources.
     * Set preferred names for resource group, Log Analytics Workspace and Automation Account.
     * Set Log Analytics Workspace retention period.
     * Set Billing Alerts.
-    * Set **subscriptionRoleAssignments** with the object ID of the AAD security group from step 5.1.
+    * Set Subscription Role Assignments with the object ID of the AAD security group from step 5.1.
 When there aren't any role assignments, configuration must be set as:

         ```json
           "subscriptionRoleAssignments": {